Prichard, Alabama: History

-In 1925, Prichard was incorporated as a city.
+Prichard was incorporated on September 16, 1925.
 During World War II, the defense industry and shipbuilding expanded in Mobile, and Prichard became a company town.
 Many Mobile shipbuilding companies built homes for their workers in Prichard.
 The 1940s and 1950s saw phenomenal growth in the Mobile area, which accompanied expansion of the defense and shipbuilding industries during and after World War II.
 During the 1950s and 1960s, Prichard annexed historic Whistler as well as parts of Eight Mile and Kushla.

 Mobile, Prichard and Chickasaw all recorded their highest city-proper populations in 1960.
 In the postwar period, federally subsidized highway construction made commuting from suburbs easier and encouraged suburban housing development across the country, including in the Mobile metropolitan area.
 Like other cities, Prichard began to see its middle-class residents move out to newer housing, because they could afford to do so.
 In addition, following the Civil Rights Movement and passage of civil rights laws in the mid-1960s, the state's rigid system of Jim Crow and racial segregation was overturned.
 Blacks who had previously been restricted to the Bullshead/Neely/Trinity Gardens area of Prichard began moving into downtown, or East Prichard.

 These two elements began to result in a population decline in the city.
 In 1960, Prichard recorded a population of 47,371.
 By 1970, the population had decreased to 41,000 and by 1990, to approximately 34,000.
 This was also a period of decline in shipbuilding and related industries and, with the loss of jobs, workers moved elsewhere.

 In 1970, Vigor High School on Wilson Avenue, which had been Prichard's white high school during segregation, was 70% white.
 By 1980, it was 80% black.
 Although most of Prichard's remaining majority-white areas were in this district, many families had put their students into parochial or private schools.
 Before being moved to its current location on Lott Road in Eight Mile, Blount High School was originally located on Main Street in Prichard.
 Blount High School was a predominantly African American high school, established in August 1956.